gateweaver/gateweaver/packages/docs/docs/configuration/global.md

 # Global Configuration

-The global configuration defines the settings that apply to all endpoints in your Proxy Server.
+The global configuration defines the settings that apply to all endpoints in your Server.

 ## Configuration